-Trump order would make it harder to block pipelines
+Trump’s order would make it harder to block pipelines

 WASHINGTON (AP) — President Donald Trump will announce an executive order during a trip to Texas on Wednesday that could make it harder for states to scuttle pipelines and other energy projects based on concerns about their impact on water quality.

-Trump has made it a priority to expand energy development in the United States, in part, by rolling back government regulations.
+Trump has made it a priority to expand energy development in the United States, in part by rolling back government regulations.

 Pointing to Washington state and New York, Republican lawmakers have complained about states using the permitting process to stop energy projects.
 A senior administration official told reporters there are problems with the way some states are interpreting Section 401 of the Clean Water Act.
 Under that section, companies must obtain certification from the state before moving ahead with an energy project.